mcuntz/pyjams/README.rst

      - Position arrays of subplots to be used with add_axes
    * - screening
      - Parameter screening using Morris' method of Elementary Effects
+   * - signature2plot
+     - Write a copyright notice on a plot
    * - str2tex
      - Convert strings to LaTeX strings in math environment used by matplotlib's usetex